tnebooks/10th-science/questions/science/health-and-diseases/alcohol.md

 ---
 choices:
-  - "Loss of memory"
-  - "Cirrhosis of liver"
+  - Loss of memory
-  - "State of hallucination"
+  - State of hallucination
-  - "Supression of brain function"
+  - Supression of brain function
-answer:
+answers:
-  - "Cirrhosis of liver"
+  - Cirrhosis of liver
-explanation: "Excessive consumption of alcohol leads to cirrhosis of the liver."
+explanation: Excessive consumption of alcohol leads to cirrhosis of the liver.
 ---

 Excessive consumption of alcohol leads to